ecmwf-projects/cads-messages/contents/satellite/2026-01-14-warning-satellite-sea-surface-temperature.md

 ---
 date: 2026-01-14T00:00:00Z
 severity: warning
-entries: satellite-sea-surface-temperature
+entries: satellite-sea-surface-temperature,satellite-sea-surface-temperature-ensemble-product
 live: true
 ---
 We are currently experiencing data access issues that may cause some download requests to fail.
-We are working to resolve this issue.
-Our team is actively investigating and working to resolve the issue as quickly as possible.
+Older versions of the data are unavailable.
+We anticipate that access will restored in the near future.